open-sf/osf/README.md

 ## Intro

-Open-SF (OSF) is an open-source stack for the development of multi-PHY Synchronous Flooding (SF) protocols, presented at EWSN '22.
+Open-SF (OSF) is an open-source stack for the development of multi-PHY Synchronous Flooding (SF) protocols, presented at [EWSN '22](https://ewsn2022.jku.at/).
 Based on the [Contiki-NG](https://github.com/contiki-ng/contiki-ng) low-power operating system, OSF was originally forked from [BlueFlood](https://github.com/iot-chalmers/BlueFlood).
 Currently OSF only supports the [Nordic nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) (Contiki-NG has support for both the nRF52840-DK and the nRF52840-dongle).

 OSF *completely* replaces BlueFlood's polling-based radio driver with an interrupt-based driver, allowing fine-grained timer control of the state machine.
 Furthermore OSF supports a number of easy-to-use tools for benchmarking and testing with the [D-Cube](https://iti-testbed.tugraz.at/wiki/index.php/Main_Page) low-power wireless testbed.

+## OSFv6 (IPv6 Support)

+We have recently added IPv6 support as part of OSF, and will present this in the demo sessions at [EWSN '23](https://events.dimes.unical.it/ewsn2023/).
+While this has not yet been fully integrated with the original OSF (and so has not yet been merged to main), you can check out the branch [here](https://github.com/open-sf/osf/tree/osfv6).

 ## Features